oracle-livelabs/adb/movie-stream-story-lite/analyzing-movie-sales-data/analyze-sales-converged.md

 To accomplish this task, we'll take advantage of two of the many Autonomous Database spatial functions that are offered: **nearest neighbor** and **nearest neighbor distance**.
 You can check out the [Oracle Spatial and Graph Developer's Guide](https://docs.oracle.com/en/database/oracle/oracle-database/19/spatl/index.html) for more details about spatial analytics.

 1. Use spatial SQL analytic functions to find the nearest pizza locations and their distance for selected important customers.
-CCopy and paste the following SQL into the worksheet and click **Run**:
+Copy and paste the following SQL into the worksheet and click **Run**:

     ```
     <copy>